micheledinelli/mathematica-word-embeddings/README.md

 It comes with a Tutorial.nb to discover more about word embeddings and with a little guide to use the interface with ease.

-The project have been developed for [Computational Math](https://www.unibo.it/it/studiare/dottorati-master-specializzazioni-e-altra-formazione/insegnamenti/insegnamento/2023/479026)  university course [@unibo](https://www.unibo.it/it).
+The project has been developed for [Computational Math](https://www.unibo.it/it/studiare/dottorati-master-specializzazioni-e-altra-formazione/insegnamenti/insegnamento/2023/479026)  university course [@unibo](https://www.unibo.it/it).